jeffkowalski/kxusbc2/hardware/README.md

 Like the KXIBC2, the KXUSBC2 is intended to be wired to the “E” and “B” pads on the KX2 RFC PCB (under the battery) for connection to the external DC jack and the internal battery jack, respectively.
 Refer to the [KXIBC2 manual](https://ftp.elecraft.com/KX2/Manuals%20Downloads/E740370-B5,%20KXIBC2%20manual.pdf) for details.

-Wire lengths, measured from pad on KXUSBC2 to tip of connector pin attached to wire: E 28 mm, B 40 mm.
+Wire lengths, measured from the pad on the KXUSBC2 to the tip of the connector pin attached to the wire: E 28 mm, B 40 mm.

-Receptacle pins for soldering to KX2 PCB, probably also used by Elecraft for factory installation: Mill-Max 8827-0-15-15-16-27-04-0.
+Receptacle pins for soldering to the KX2 PCB, probably also used by Elecraft for factory installation: Mill-Max 8827-0-15-15-16-27-04-0.
 Mating pin for crimping or soldering to wire: Mill-Max 3132-0-00-15-00-00-08-0 (for 22-24 AWG).

 The PCB trace resistance between the “B” pad on the RF PCB and the central pin on the internal battery connector was measured to be around 5 mΩ (4T/Kelvin measurement).
-So although the pad/trace were probably not intended for this much current, they should have no problems handling 3 A.
+So although the pad/trace was probably not intended for this much current, it should have no problems handling 3 A.

 ## RTC
 Some people like to use the clock provided by the KXIO2/KXIBC2 options for logging.
-The RTC chip that Elecraft uses (PCF2123) is obsolete, and the successors use a different register mapping that would require KX2 firmware modifications.
+The RTC chip that Elecraft uses (PCF2123) is obsolete, and the successors use a different register mapping that would require modifications to the KX2 firmware.
 As the MCU has spare capacity, I opted to use its internal RTC instead, emulating the few SPI commands that the KX2 uses to read/write the time in firmware.
 The RTC is clocked by a 32.768 kHz crystal, and the microcontroller consumes extremely little power for keeping the clock running.

 The firmware automatically applies a temperature compensation, and one can also calibrate the clock using the KX2's "RTC ADJ" menu as usual.